Parts, Functions & Diagrams of Prokaryotes

 Whereas eukaryotic cells have many different functional compartments, divided by membranes, prokaryotes only have one membrane (the plasma membrane) enclosing all of the cell’s internal contents.

 If a eukaryotic cell is analogous to a big house with many different rooms, a prokaryotic cell is like a one-room, studio apartment.

 Article Summary: Prokaryotes are simple, single-celled, yet remarkably successful organisms.
 Here's an overview of the structures and functions of prokaryotic cells.

 You have free access to materials used in two college-level introductory microbiology courses (8-week & 15-week).

 The Virtual Microbiology Classroom provides a wide range of free educational resources including PowerPoint Lectures, Study Guides, Review Questions and Practice Test Questions.

 Internal Structures of Prokaryotic Cells

 - Ribosomes: All cells, both prokaryotic and eukaryotic, have multiple ribosomes within.
-Ribosomes are the protein-making machinery of the cell.
+Ribosomes are the tiny protein-making machines that carry out the genetic instructions of the cell.